Tamserine/my_demo/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* System dependencies
+This was built on a mac and has not been tested on other platforms

  Ruby 3.1.2
  Rails  7.0.4.2
  Tailwind 2.0.23

-* System dependencies

-This was built on a mac -  has not been tested on other platforms

-* Configuration
+ and sqlite3

+Clone the Git Repo and then:

+To get the ruby gems
+`Bundle Install`

+To set up the Database
+`Rails db:migrate`

+Import the Data
+`Rake demon_import import`

+To start the server
+`Rails server`

+The demo should be available at localhost:3000

+To run the test suite

+`bundle exec rspec`

-* Database creation
+* Other userful Database commands

-rails db:create                          # Creates the database
+`rails db:create`                          # Creates the database
-rails db:drop                            # Drops the database
+`rails db:drop`                            # Drops the database
-rails db:migrate                         # Migrate the database (options: VERSION=x, VERBOSE=false, SCOPE=blog)
+`rails db:migrate`                         # Migrate the database (options: VERSION=x, VERBOSE=false, SCOPE=blog)
-rails db:reset

-* Database initialization

-* How to run the test suite

-bundle exec rspec

-* Services (job queues, cache servers, search engines, etc.)

-There are no services.

-* Deployment instructions

-This was written to run on a local development machine.
-Run rails server from a shell
+`rails db:reset`                           # emmpty all the database tables

+You call also start the webserver with

+foreman start -f Procfile.dev

+Which should allow you to change front end code and have it recompile